digao-dalpiaz/DzHTMLText/README.md

 `StyleLinkHover: TDHStyleLinkProp` = Properties to format a link when is selected by mouse.

-`Text: String` (public) = This property is a shortcut to `Lines` property.
+`Text: string` (public) = This property is a shortcut to `Lines` property.
 At run-time, you can read and write this property directly, but the component will store the text at `Lines` property.

 `TextHeight: TPixels` = Returns the total text height.
 This property is read-only.